 Your company also needs proper estate planning.
 You started your small business by committing your money, time, and effort to help it mature and grow into successful company.

-However, estate planing for business owners is needed to make sure you have an assigned successor for your business.
+However, estate planning for business owners is needed to make sure you have an assigned successor for your business.

 It’s important that your company’s succession plan is clearly outlined in these documents, including vital business information such as bank accounts, client contacts, and outstanding debt.